National Endowment for Democracy: 1980s to present

 An analysis by political scientist Sarah Bush found that while NED activity in the 1980s focused on direct challenges to autocrats by funding dissidents, opposition parties, and unions, the majority of 21st-century NED funding goes to technical programs that are less likely to challenge the status quo, with the proportion of NED funding for "relatively tame programs" increasing from roughly 20% of NED grants in 1986 to roughly 60% in 2009.
 Political scientist Lindsey A. O'Rourke writes that, "Today, NED programs run in more than ninety countries.
 Although the number of US-backed democracy promotion programs have grown, most of today's programs pursue less aggressive objectives than their Cold War counterparts."

 In a 1991 interview with the Washington Post, NED founder Allen Weinstein said: "A lot of what we do today was done covertly 25 years ago by the CIA."

 During the 1984 Panamanian general election the American Institute for Free Labor Development and the NED provided around $20,000 in support of activists involved with Ardito Barletta's campaign.

 In 1984, NED began its activities in China, helping to launch the Chinese-language quarterly journal The Chinese Intellectual (TCI) and funding its publications.
 The journal, which was originally targeted at Chinese students and scholars in the West, opened offices in Beijing in 1988.
 The TCI was forced to move back to New York following the 1989 Tiananmen Square protests and massacre.

 The NED was active in Yugoslavia before its dissolution.
 It arranged meetings between Yugoslav dissidents and members of the U.S. Congress, U.S. government officials, and members of the media.
 It also gave funds to Freedom House which were used to fund the Yugoslav opposition.

-Since 2004, NED has granted $8,758,300 USD to Uyghur groups including the World Uyghur Congress, the Uyghur Human Rights Project, the Campaign for Uyghurs and The Uyghur Transitional Justice Database Project.
+NED has financed Uyghur émigré groups that oppose the People's Republic of China.
+Since 2004, NED has granted $8,758,300 to Uyghur groups including the World Uyghur Congress, the Uyghur Human Rights Project, the Campaign for Uyghurs and The Uyghur Transitional Justice Database Project.
 It has also provided extensive grants for programs pertaining to Tibet.

-Between 2005 and 2012 it gave grants to the China Free Press NGO and in 2019 it gave about $643,000 to civil society programmes in Hong Kong.
+Between 2005 and 2012, it gave grants to the China Free Press NGO and in 2019 it gave about $643,000 to civil society programs in Hong Kong.
 In response, in 2020 China imposed sanctions on NED president Carl Gershman and Michael Abramowitz, the president of Freedom House.

 The NED played a role in supporting the Arab Spring of 2011.
 For example, the April 6 Youth Movement in Egypt, the Bahrain Center for Human Rights and individual Yemeni activist Entsar Qadhi received training and finances from the NED.
 In Egypt, between 2008 and 2012, it also supported Colonel Omar Afifi Soliman, an exiled police officer who opposed both Hosni Mubarak's and Mohamed Morsi's presidencies, as well as secularist activist Esraa Abdel-Fatah's Egyptian Democratic Academy in 2011.